brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 6 bht.md

 1. "Fellow - heirs - of the same body - partakers."
 2. "The second of these words occurs only here; the third only here and ch.
 5 7."
 3. "They are strange to classical Greek."

+### Philip Schaff:
+1. "That the Gentiles are... a secret fact" - Alford
+2. "Fellow-heirs... with the Jews... belonging to the family of God"
+3. "Fellow members and fellow partakers of the promise... the same privileges... the promise"
+4. "In Christ Jesus... the objective ground of their heirship"
+5. "Through the gospel... the means by which these privileges are appropriated"
+6. "To understand the gospel is our aim, not to be the organ of a new revelation."

 ### Archibald T. Robertson:
 1. "Fellow-heirs (συνκληρονομα).
 Late and rare (Philo, inscriptions and papyri).
 See also Romans 8:17."